-Qesc{text} Calls the systemd-escape tool for conversion of pathnames following the systemd naming conventions (see man systemd-escape).
+@esc{text} Calls the systemd-escape tool for conversion of pathnames following the systemd naming conventions (see man systemd-escape).
 For example, a dash is converted to \x2d.

-Omission of systemd-escape can lead to problems when your resource names are containing special characters like dashes or other special symbols (in the sense of systemd).
+Omitting this can lead to problems when your resource names are containing special characters like dashes or other special symbols (in the sense of systemd).
 Bugs of this kind are hard to find and to debug.
 Either forbid special characters in your installation, or don't forget to test everything with some crude resource names!